skrey/yellow-extensions/features/core/README.md

 Please do not delete the [extension files](extension.ini), they are always required.

-## How to make secure websites
+## How to make a secure website

 Make sure your website supports [data encryption](https://www.ssllabs.com/ssltest/).
 When there are problems, please contact your web hosting provider.
 It's best if your website automatically redirects from HTTP to HTTPS, so the Internet connection is always encrypted.

-If you can't trust every user, then enable the safe mode.
+If you can't trust every [user](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit) on your website, then enable the safe mode.
 Open file `system/settings/system.ini` and change `CoreSafeMode: 1`.
 Users are allowed to use [Markdown](https://github.com/datenstrom/yellow-extensions/tree/master/features/markdown), but cannot use HTML and JavaScript.

-## How to make multilingual websites
+## How to make a multilingual website

 The installation comes with three languages and you can install more [languages](https://github.com/datenstrom/yellow-extensions/tree/master/languages).
 If you want to translate an entire website, then enable the multi language mode.
 Open file `system/settings/system.ini` and change `CoreMultiLanguageMode: 1`.
 Go to your `content` folder and create a new folder for each language.